hlecates/data-bootcamp/README.md

 * `git/`
   Contains a cheatsheet covering Git commands and best practices.

+* `venv/`
+  Provides a cheatsheet on Python virtual environments, explaining what they are, why to use them, and how to create, activate, and deactivate them.

 * `python/`
   Includes a Python fundamentals cheatsheet and examples of core language features (variables, loops, functions, modules).